brtholomy/bartholomy.ooo/content/study/_index.md

 [Practical first steps](/posts/walking/)

-## Qi Gong
+## Qigong

-I teach Qi Gong and a martial form known as Liuhebafa.
+I teach 氣功 Qigong and a martial form known as 六合八法 Liuhebafa.
 It will make you stronger from the inside out.

 [Neuronal calibration](/posts/why-meditate/)